scikit-learn-contrib/MAPIE/doc/tutorial.rst

 - How do the prediction intervals vary between regressor models?

-We will start by fitting a simple polynomial function to the considered one-dimensional :math:`x \times sin(x)`.
-We will then compare the estimated prediction intervals using a polynomial function, a boosting model, and a simple neural network.
+Throughout this tutorial, we estimate the prediction intervals using a polynomial function, a boosting model, and a simple neural network.

+**For practical problems, we advise to use the faster CV+ method.
+For conservative prediction interval estimates, you can alternatively use the CV-minmax method.**

 1. Estimating the aleatoric uncertainty of homoscedastic noisy data
 ===================================================================

-Let’s start by generating noisy one-dimensional data obtained through uniform distribution.
+Let's start by defining the :math:`x \times sin(x)` function and another simple function that generates one-dimensional data with normal noise and obtained from a normal or uniform distribution.
-Here, the noise is considered as *homoscedastic*, since it remains constant over :math:`x`.

 .. code:: python